The Ultimate Guide To B2B Link Building: Strategies For Earning High-Quality Backlinks

 404 redirects: Users get a 404 error when they click the link because the URL is broken.
 This may be because you have changed your URL structure without setting up 301 redirects.

-The link has been removed: Sometimes site owners update their content entirely and forget—or choose not to—include the previous links.
+The link has been removed: Sometimes, site owners update their content entirely and forget—or choose not to—include the previous links.
+Over 34% of links are removed, according to a recent study.

-To find lost backlinks, you’ll need a tool like Ahrefs.
+To find lost backlinks, you’ll need an SEO tool like Ahrefs.
+Here’s how to do it:

-Google Alerts are great for letting you know when people mention your brand online.
+Google Alerts is great for letting you know when people mention your brand online.
 This is called unlinked mentions, and it's an effective way to build natural backlinks.

 You can take this a step further by using it to boost your PR campaigns or applying it to your products and services.